 Anyone can develop an adjustment disorder.
-There isn’t any way to tell who out of a group of people experiencing the same stressor will develop an adjustment disorder.
+There isn’t any way to tell who out of a group of people experiencing the same stressor will develop one.
 Your social skills and methods for coping with other stressors may determine whether or not you develop an adjustment disorder.

-In order to be diagnosed with an adjustment disorder, you must meet the following criteria:
+In order to be diagnosed with an adjustment disorder, a person must meet the following criteria: